e-/TreeColors.js/README.md

 # TreeColors.js

-> A javascript implementation of the color scheme proposed in the paper "TreeColors: Color Schemes for Tree-Structured Data"
+> A javascript implementation of the color scheme proposed in the paper "TreeColors: Color Schemes for Tree-Structured Data" by [Martijn Tennekes](https://github.com/mtennekes) and [Edwin de Jonge](https://github.com/edwindj)

 ## Usage